RodneyShag/LeetCode_solutions/Solutions/Human Traffic of Stadium.md

 ### Notes

-Use the `DISTINCT` keyword to remove duplicates in our solution, since if `a` fell in this spot:
+Use the `DISTINCT` keyword to remove duplicates in our solution.
+If `a` fell in this spot:

 ```
 +------+